Three years in prison is too long; Assange must come home

 “The US Government must see reason and drop these charges, and the Australian Government should be doing all it can to represent the interests of an Australian citizen.”

-Assange has been a member of the Media, Entertainment & Arts Alliance since 2009 and in 2011, In 2011 the WikiLeaks organisation was awarded the Walkley Award for Most Outstanding Contribution to Journalism.
+Assange has been a member of the Media, Entertainment & Arts Alliance since 2009 and in 2011 the WikiLeaks organisation was awarded the Walkley Award for Most Outstanding Contribution to Journalism.